 It would only take you two minutes in our apartment for you to realize two things: we have thin walls, and we are a loud group of girls.
-You put the two together and would probably not want to be our neighbors.
-Unfortunately for our resident director and his roommates, they got stuck with us four girls as their upstairs neighbors.
-It’s not that we run around and do jumping jacks just to spite them; the ceiling and floors are just really thin and the footsteps echo through the floor.
+You probably would not want to be our neighbors.
+Unfortunately for our resident director and his roommates, they got stuck in the apartment beneath us.
+It’s not that we run around doing jumping jacks all the time; the ceiling and floors are just really thin and the footsteps echo through the floor.

-Still, I wanted to make them a “We’re sorry you have to hear us and deal with us” treat and decided to make a cheesecake.
-Cheesecakes often have more “umph,” more pizazz than a cupcake or fruit tart.
-I had berries on hand and decided to pile them on to allow the tartness cut through the creaminess.
-Needless to say, the cheesecake came out great and we hope our apologies are accepted!
-From here on out, only gentle footsteps allowed!
+Still, I wanted to make them a “We’re sorry you have to deal with us” treat and decided to make a cheesecake.
+(I made two of these and the second was given to them.)
+We hope our apologies are accepted and from here on out, only gentle footsteps allowed!

 To begin making the cheesecake, you need to make the graham cracker crust.
 Put the graham crackers in a freezer ziplock back and use a rolling to crush it to crumbs.
 I only had a half gallon size bag, but I recommend you use the gallon size.

 Next, add in the sugar and melted butter.
 Toss it around in the ziplock bag until all the butter has been soaked into the crumbs.
 When you squeeze a fistful of the crumbs, it should hold its shape.
 If it’s too crumbly, add in a tablespoon more or melted butter until it holds.
 Pour the mixture out into a buttered 9inch springform pan.

 Use a measuring cup to press the crumbs down and up the sides of the pan.
 Once that is ready, bake it for 12-14 minutes, until the crust is golden brown.